The Ultimate Travel Guide to Cartagena, Colombia

 Tens of thousands of U.S. citizens safely visit Colombia each year for tourism, business, university studies, and volunteer work.
 Security in Colombia has improved significantly in recent years, including in tourist and business travel destinations such as Bogota, Cartagena, Barranquilla, Medellin, and Cali.

 My travel philosophy has always been that dangerous crimes can happen anywhere.
-They happen every day in my home city of San Francisco, and crimes are commonplace in many of my favorite travel destinations.
+They happen every day in my home city of San Francisco, and crimes are commonplace in many of my favorite travel destinations, and many places at home.
 It’s not uncommon to hear news stories or read travel cautionary tales and feel extremely nervous about traveling to a certain place, but I am a big believer in not letting that fear of danger get in the way of seeing the world.
 While everyone’s travel experiences are different (and one negative experience or secondhand negative experience can forever skew your feelings toward a certain place), I think it is vitally important to see the world with an open mind, while staying optimistically cautious and aware, of course.

 Can I drink the tap water in Cartagena?

 On the coast of Colombia, it’s recommended to buy bottled water (it’s very cheap!) as opposed to drink from the tap.
 But, theoretically, the tap water is supposed to be fine, that’s just the tip I’ve heard from other travelers.
 You don’t have to worry about ice or vegetables or anything like that.
 In Medellin, on the other hand, which is inland and a big city, it’s perfectly okay to drink their (very good!) tap water, and I drink it every day when I’m there!

 Do I need to know Spanish to travel in Colombia?